 On August 20, 2003, we entered into a loan agreement with an accredited non-U.S. investor.
 Under the terms of the loan, we borrowed \$500,000 from the investor.
-The note has an interest rate of 8% per annum.
+The note has an interest rate of \$\$ per annum.
 The note is due on a date that is one hundred (120) days from the issuance date.
 In the event of default by us only, the note is convertible into shares of common stock at \$1.75 per share, and 100,000 warrants at the exercise price of \$3.25 which expire one year from the conversion date, and 100,000 warrants at an exercise price of \$5.00 per share which expire two years from the conversion date.
+On the due date of the note, the note holder agreed to extend the term and compromise the debt with stock rather than a cash payment and the warrants were cancelled.
 The note was issued in reliance on an exemption available from registration under Regulation S of the Securities Act of 1933, as amended.